 Advising Resource Center/Advising Community Report – Sharon Aiken-Wisniewski, Assistant Provost, Academic Advising

-There are almost 9300 first time students, and for transfer students 3200.
+There are almost 9,300 first time students, and for transfer students 3,200.
 Each one of those students were seen by an academic advisor during orientation this summer and continue to be seen by an academic advisor as they continue to enroll right now.
 It is important to understand that that is the yield, but to get to the yield more students need to be seen.
 The estimate is that the advisors interacted with about 15,000 students to get to the yield amount.
 FTFT is 87.49%.

 Mission vision and philosophy statements are finished.
 Those are with marketing and communication for finalized touches.